>> click to see/collapse content

 ARD 329 Art & Design Project Management (3)

 Concentrated creative investigation of emergent digital delivery formats and frameworks (web, mobile).
 Way-finding, navigation, interface, and information architecture methodologies emphasized.
-Prerequisite: ARD 314 or permission of instructor.
+Prerequisite: ARD 314.

 ARD 336 Design Studio II (3)